 This section is developed so that students may have a point of reference for the rules and regulations stated above.
 At One Stop Academy our corrective procedures for student discipline are developed to teach students that situations arising from group experiences may be handled in a positive manner.
 An experience handled in a positive manner in school, may also develop a process for individuals to handle situations in a work environment.
 The practicality of the corrective action is to provide adult students with information concerning their violation, as well as the opportunity to correct their actions.
 As indicated above, disciplinary actions may be administered in accordance with the institute's policies.
 That are occasions that the results of being involved in the process may result in termination of enrollment of a student without prior warning.
 This is especially true when the action may be considered in the best interest of the school or other students.
 As may be expected, students are expected to immediately and professionally comply with any directive or instruction given by the school or any staff member.
 During the delivery of an instruction, if the student is under the impression that the request is inappropriate or inadequate, they should comply, and then request an informal meeting with instructor or Director of Operations.
 It may be appropriate to sign out for the day and request a meeting.
 At no time, and under no circumstance is it permissible to refuse to follow a directive from a teacher or supervisor.
 An appropriate time and place will be determined for the conference.

 Advising/Counseling:

-Verbal reprimands, documented and presented by an instructor, school supervisor or administrator for one or more violations right to register, imposed when financial obligations are not met; loss of academic credit or grade imposed as a result of academic dishonesty.
+Verbal reprimands, documented and presented by an instructor, school supervisor or administrator for one or more violations.

 Other Penalties and Sanctions